 - During Team Pursuit races tactics and changeover are at the discretion of the teams. - During Team Sprint races the first leg is skated with the Skater assigned as No. 1 leading the team, with the other Skaters of the team staying behind.
 At the end of each leg, the Skater leading the team has to leave to the outer part of the track, and the next assigned Skater (assigned as No.2) has to lead the team during the next leg.
 The last assigned Skater shall skate the last leg alone and finish the race for the team.
 Changeover to the next assigned Skater in the team must take place between the beginning of the finishing straight of the team and before the entry to the curve.
-The leading skater has to clearly show, by moving to outer lane, that changeover has taken place.
+The leading Skater has to clearly show, by moving to the outer lane and standing up, that the changeover has taken place and they have removed themselves from the race (even if the teammate(s) have not moved ahead of the removed Skater before the end of the changeover zone).
 Cones may mark the beginning and end of the changeover area.